Types of Server Virtualization in Computer Network

-A Hypervisor or VMM(virtual machine monitor) is a layer that exits between the operating system and hardware.
+A Hypervisor or VMM(virtual machine monitor) is a layer that exists between the operating system and hardware.
 It provides the necessary services and features for the smooth running of multiple operating systems.

-It identifies traps, responds to privileged CPU instructions and handles queuing, dispatching and returning the hardware requests.
-A host operating system also runs on top of the hypervisor to administer and manage the virtaul machines.
+It identifies traps, responds to privileged CPU instructions, and handles queuing, dispatching, and returning the hardware requests.
+A host operating system also runs on top of the hypervisor to administer and manage the virtual machines.

 Due to the modification in the Guest operating system, performance is enhanced as the modified guest operating system communicates directly with the hypervisor and emulation overhead is removed.

-Example : Xen primarily uses Para virtualisation, where a customised Linux environment is used to supportb the administrative environment known as domain 0.
+Example: Xen primarily uses Paravirtualization, where a customized Linux environment is used to support the administrative environment known as domain 0.

 - Enhanced Performance